Kbueno1077/beer-warehouse/README.md

 - Users, ability to add new users, they can see my collection or their own

 ## Roadmap

-- Users can see other's collections besides mine
 - Date (at least a month) of buy for each beer
 - More types of charts
 - A section to show new beers that friends have shared and mark which ones have been supplied by them
 - Comments from friends for each beer

 ## Tech Stack